jagdishj/GoLang_Authentication_Practise/README.md

     #### for more password encryption golang examples <br>
     https://golang.hotexamples.com/examples/golang.org.x.crypto.scrypt/-/Key/golang-key-function-examples.html <br>
 5) HMAC Sample - Hash Message Authentication Code (HMAC) as defined in U.S. Federal Information Processing Standards Publication 198.
 An HMAC is a cryptographic hash that uses a key to sign a message.
 The receiver verifies the hash by recomputing it using the same key. <br>
+6) HMAC Sample 2- with Client Response and Saved Key in Cookie<br>

 ### Screenshots:
 1) Marshal Sample <br>